Mechanising G\"odel-L\"ob provability logic in HOL Light: Modal completeness

 Finally, we can explicitly define a bisimulation between \verb|ITF|-models on the type \verb|:form list| and on any infinite type \verb|:A|.
 From this, it follows at once the desired generalization of completeness for $\mathbb{GL}$:

 Furthermore, from the proof that the relation

-defines a bisimulation between the \texttt{ITF}-standard model based on maximal consistent \emph{lists} of formulae and the model based on corresponding \emph{sets} of formulas we obtain the traditional version of modal completeness, corresponding to theorem \verb|GL_COUNTERMODEL_FINITE_SETS| in our code.
+defines a bisimulation between the \texttt{ITF}-standard model based on maximal consistent \emph{lists} of formulas and the model based on corresponding \emph{sets} of formulas, we obtain the traditional version of modal completeness, corresponding to theorem \verb|GL_COUNTERMODEL_FINITE_SETS| \srclinkfoot{swh:1:cnt:157e9cb72fd39cbce15433fd62df9fa3fb310ed3;origin=https://github.com/jrh13/hol-light;visit=swh:1:snp:fe1b3b83e1dd2bde44d3698f723b25c949de2851;anchor=swh:1:rev:ab57c07ff0105fef75a9fcdd179eda0d26854ba3;path=/GL/completeness.ml;lines=1052-1073} in our code.
+That, in turn, would enhance the complexity measure of derivability in $\mathbb{GL}$ as one would expect: now, in order to check whether a formula with size $n$ is a theorem of G\"odel-L\"ob logic, one may forget about the order of the subsentences, and consider all $\mathtt{ITF}$-models with cardinality $k$, for any $k\leq 2^{n}$.